openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 *   The `-help` option to jtreg offers brief documentation for the complete set of currently available options.

 ### There's functionality missing from the tag specification.
-I can't write my test or it would vastly improve the life of people writing tests if it was added.
+I can't write my test, or it would vastly improve the life of people writing tests if it was added.
 What do I need to do?

 See the [OpenJDK jtreg home page](http://openjdk.dev.java.net/jtreg) for a suitable forum or mailing list.

-### The spec is fine, but there's some functionality that I'd like to get from the regression extensions or I still can't run it on a basic test.
+### The spec is fine, but there's some functionality that I'd like to get from the regression extensions, or I still can't run it on a basic test.
 Who do I contact?

-Send email to `jtreg-discuss(at)openjdk.java.net`
+Send email to `jtreg-discuss(at)openjdk.org`

 ### Why not use JUnit or TestNG?